microsoft/hlsl-specs/proposals/infra/INF-NNNN-validator-backcompat-testing.md

 If a dll path is specified and isn't found then the compiler will fail with an error.

-When invoked via dxc.exe (ie not through the compiler API), DXC will check for a new environment variable, `DXC_DXIL_DLL_PATH`, that  specifies the full path to the dll.
+When invoked via dxc.exe, DXC will check for a new environment variable, `DXC_DXIL_DLL_PATH`, that specifies the full path to the dll.
 The command-line option takes precedance over the environment variable.
+This environment variable is not used when invoking the compile via the API since this could be abused to inject arbitrary DLLs into unsuspecting processes.

 When an external validator is used a warning diagnostic is emitted.
-Since the only expected users of this option is the backcompat tests having this always appear in the test logs should be helpful when diagnosing issues.
+Since the only expected use of this option is the backcompat tests, having this always appear in the test logs should be helpful when diagnosing issues.